jevko/.github/profile/README.md

 >
 > I deeply believe that it is a useful tool that has been missing in almost every programmer's standard toolkit.
 I think it can become ubiquitous and simplify the lives of not just programmers or hackers, but also regular users of software.
 >
-> If you appreciate what I create, [consider supporting me on ko-fi](supportme.html).
+> If you appreciate what I create, [consider supporting me](https://xtao.org/support.html).
 >
 > &mdash; Darius J Chuck